 When placing this widget behind your member login, it’s good to have it in an easily accessible place such as the navigation menu, the user/customer dashboard or the footer of every screen:

-Alternatively, our clients can leverage our API to get the referral data out from SaaSquatch and plug it into their own native dashboards for a fully custom experience.
+A platform like SaaSquatch also lets you leverage an API to get the referral data out from SaaSquatch and plug it into your own native dashboards for a fully custom experience.
 This gives you full control over the information you present to your users and helps drive the motivation needed for increased referrals.

 Users have come to expect a fully-embedded experience and won’t be as willing to participate in your program when they need to navigate elsewhere, especially when using your mobile app.